jeffersonfr/jinject/README.md

 ## 7. eagle injection

-In some situations a injection must be followed by a second convertion of type.
-The example below shows a value of type 'long' that need get a 'int' value, but the system raises a runtime exception, because the api search for a 'long' instantiation, instead of a 'int' that was defined previously.
+In certain scenarios, an injected value may require a subsequent type conversion.
+The example below demonstrates a value of type long that must be retrieved as an int.
+However, a runtime exception is raised because the API attempts to resolve a long instantiation rather than the previously defined int instance.

 ```
     #include "jinject/jinject.h"